daniel-m7/GoodStewards/docs/user_experience/member_ux.md

 5.  **Review Selections:** The user is shown thumbnails of all selected receipts, with details like total and sales tax for each.
 This allows them to spot and remove any accidental selections.
 6.  **Choose Submission Type:** Before submitting, the user will be presented with a clear choice: "Reimburse" or "Donate".
 7.  **Confirm Submission:** After selecting the submission type, the user reviews a summary of the total expenses and sales tax for all receipts to be redeemed.
 They then tap a single "Submit" button to confirm.
 The app immediately begins submitting the images in the background.
 8.  **Receive Feedback:** The app provides immediate visual feedback that the submissions are processing.
-The user can safely navigate away or close the app; the process will continue.
+The user can safely navigate away or a close the app; the process will continue.
 9.  **View Submission:** The new submissions appear at the top of their Dashboard list with a "Pending" status, confirming the action was successful and closing the loop.

 ```mermaid